raffaele-forte/climber/README.md

 Climber
 =======

-Auditing tool to check system misconfigurations that may allow attackers to escalate privileges.
+Automated auditing tool to check system misconfigurations which may allow attackers to escalate the privileges.

 Dependencies